karriekk/micb-305-Effects-of-Antioxidant-intake-on-Parkinson-s-Disease-Patients/Results/Summary_of_results/Aim_1/Alpha_diversity/alpha_diversity_results_summary.md

 ### Notes:
 1. Because we will be controlling for entacapone in downstream analyses and it contains NA values, they will be removed from the filtered metadata.
    - 10 PD patients are removed because they do not have entacapone intakes recorded.
+2. When running alpha-diversity analysis, age, sex, and entacapone are accounted for as confounding variables.

 ### Section 1: alpha-rarefaction curve
 - A sampling depth of 6515 was chosen because at this sampling depth, only 14 samples are excluded from the analysis and we have retained 1,192,428 (50.04%) features in 183 (92.89%) samples.